dcangulo/davidangulo.xyz/_posts/2018-04-03-how-to-create-cron-job-in-wordpress.md

 ```

 ## Step 4: Add a custom cron schedule.
-Just incase you want to have a wp-cron that runs on a specific interval that is not available in the default options.
+Just in case you want to have a wp-cron that runs on a specific interval that is not available in the default options.

 ```php
 function custom_cron_schedules($schedules) {